Volume 86, Number 6, June 2009

 On the occurrence and predictability of overloads in telecommunication networks

 Institut für Theoretische Physik III, Justus-Liebig-Universität Giessen - Heinrich-Buff-Ring 16, 35392, Giessen, Germany

 2 Radio System Department, St. Petersburg State Electrotechnical University - Professor Popov str.
 5, 197376, St. Petersburg, Russia

 We study the statistics of return intervals between large events above a certain threshold Q in the total intraday outgoing traffic of three different HTTP servers, with duration ranging from two months up to one year.
-We find that the nonlinear component of the memory that characterizes the traffic records leads i) to a broad distribution of the return intervals that approximately can be described by a stretched gamma distribution, ii) to a strong increase in the conditional return period RQ(r0) with increasing of the preceeding interval r0 and iii) to a “hazard function” WQ(t; 1) which approximately decreases by a power law with increasing elapsed time t from the last Q-exceeding event.
+We find that the nonlinear component of the memory that characterizes the traffic records leads i) to a broad distribution of the return intervals that approximately can be described by a stretched gamma distribution, ii) to a strong increase in the conditional return period with increasing of the preceeding interval r0 and iii) to a “hazard function” which approximately decreases by a power law with increasing elapsed time t from the last Q-exceeding event.
 We show that all these quantities depend only slightly on the chosen threshold Q. Using a ROC-analysis we show that the nonlinear memory is essential for the predictability of large traffic events.

-05.40.-a – Fluctuation phenomena, random processes, noise, and Brownian motion.
+PACS: 64.60.al – Fractal and multifractal systems / 95.75.Wx – Time series analysis, time variability / 05.40.-a – Fluctuation phenomena, random processes, noise, and Brownian motion

-© EPLA 2009
+© EPLA, 2009

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.